Skip to main content

 _metal_weight_unitstringUsually oz.

-_markup_modestringDetermines how _markup_rate is interpreted.
+_markup_modestringDetermines how _markup_rate was interpreted during middleware calculation.
 See Markup Modes below.

 _markup_sale_pricefloatOptional override sale price.